Transitioning Baby to Cow's Milk and Plant-Based Beverages

 - Cow’s milk has a form of protein that is less digestible and has a high renal solute load (meaning it is hard on your baby’s kidneys).
 Your baby’s organs such as the Gastrointestinal tract (GI) tract are not fully mature before they are 6 months old and therefore not ready for the types of proteins found in cow’s (or goats) milk.
 Early introduction is associated with GI bleeding, resulting in blood loss in the stool.
 This blood loss can also contribute to iron deficiency.

 Introducing Milk as an Ingredient

 Introducing milk as an ingredient in other foods (such as baked into a muffin) is definitely safe to do before your baby is 9 months of age.
-Also, cheese and yogurt are safe to introduce when they begin to eat other solid foods around the 6 month mark.
+Also, cheese and yogurt are safe to introduce when they begin to eat other solid foods around the 6 month mark (find out more from Brooke's introducing solids online course!).
 A general recommendation is to offer cheese or yogurt once a variety of iron-rich and vitamin-C rich foods have been introduced.
 Because the milk protein is consumed in smaller amounts overall, there is no threat to the infant.

 Alternative Options to Cow's Milk

 Fortified soy milk and other plant based beverages are not recommended for a baby until they are at least 2 years of age.
 Plant based milks may not contain important nutrients in the amounts that cow’s milk does such as calcium, vitamins A and D, riboflavin, potassium, protein, and fat even if they are fortified.
 Fortification can vary greatly between types of plant based beverages and brands.

 If you are interested in using a plant based beverage in place of cow’s milk for your child, Health Canada, Dietitians of Canada and the Canadian Pediatric Association recommend waiting until the child is at least 2 years of age.
 Continue to use breastmilk or formula as the main source of milk until this time.